dorkamotorka/ebpf-labs/labs/misc-course/user-space-event-delivery-2197d020/index.md

 ---

-eBPF applications—no matter what shape they take—almost always interact with user space in some way.
+For eBPF applications to be useful, kernel events must often be delivered to user space for processing.

-This interaction can take many forms—for example, kernel-level data can enrich user-space signals for better observability, or kernel programs can trigger events such as a firewall rule being hit or a binary execution being blocked, which then need to be logged, processed, and presented in user space.
+These events may enrich user-space signals for observability, or represent security actions—such as a firewall rule being hit or a binary execution being blocked—that must be logged, processed, and presented in user space.

-Regardless of the use case, all such eBPF applications share a common mechanism: a buffer that allows kernel space programs to send kernel events data to user space program(s).
+Regardless of the use case, this transfer relies on a common mechanism, a buffer that moves event data from kernel space to user space.

 There are two primary mechanisms for this:
 - **Perf buffer** (introduced in v4.3), allows kernel programs to push kernel events into a per-CPU buffer that user space can poll and read.
 - **Ring buffer** (introduced in v5.8), allows kernel programs to push kernel events into a single circular buffer that is shared among all the CPUs.

-The Ring Buffer is the successor to the perf buffer that supports reserve/submit API, preserves event ordering and better signalling of data availability when a sample is submitted.
+The ring buffer is the successor to the perf buffer that supports reserve/submit API, preserves event ordering and better signalling of data availability when a sample is submitted.

-Yet many large projects—such as Tetragon and Tracee—still rely on perf buffer. **Why is that the case?**
+Yet many large projects—such as Tetragon and Tracee—still rely on perf buffer.

+**Why is that the case?**

-In this tutorial, you'll learn about these communication mechanisms, explore their trade-offs, and how real-world eBPF projects handle high-throughput event delivery without losing critical kernel data.
+In this tutorial, you'll learn about these data-exchange mechanisms, explore their trade-offs, and how real-world eBPF projects handle high-throughput event delivery without losing critical kernel data.

 ## eBPF Perf Buffer vs Ring Buffer

-The Perf Buffer is a mechanism in eBPF that consists of per-CPU circular buffers, whereas the ring buffer is a circular buffer shared among all the CPUs.
+The perf buffer is a mechanism in eBPF that consists of per-CPU circular buffers, whereas the ring buffer is a circular buffer shared among all the CPUs.

 TODO: image - working principle (with circular buffers on the image!)